South Carolina Investment

 10. What issues have been problematic in EB-5 cases?

 The most common problem area has been insufficient documentation of the source of funds.
 Many people try to disclose the least possible information only to have the file returned with a request for further information.
 It is better to provide too much information rather than too little information.
-In this era of terror alerts, and suspicions about money laundering, USCIS case examiners require a well-documented source of funds.
+In this era of terror alerts and suspicions about money laundering, USCIS case examiners require a well-documented source of funds.

 11. Can I visit the project location?

-Definitely!
+Yes!
 CCFI looks forward to coordinating your visit anytime.

 12. What is the rate of return on investment?